aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-visual-studio/visual-studio-export-repeater-to-word-control/_index.md

 ![visual-studio-export-repeater-to-word-control-aspose-words-net](visual-studio-export-repeater-to-word-control_1.png)

-This control enables you to export Repeater in the following different file formats.
+This control allows you to export Repeater in the following different file formats.

 1. Export Repeater to Word Document.
 1. Export Repeater to Doc